fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ###  On Cuisines and Corn
 - _HAE_, 13--31 (from 1: Cuisine of Contact).
 - Keith Stavely and Kathleen Fitzgerald, _America's Founding Food_ (1: This Beautifull Noble Eare), read 4--15 and 45--48 more carefully; skim (but don't skip) 15--45 on the various dishes (nothing about particular dishes will be on the quiz, but I will ask about about general availability of food and attitudes toward ingredients).
-- John Lawerence, [Cheap Corn Permeates Every Facet of the American Diet](https://sandiegofreepress.org/2014/04/cheap-corn-permeates-every-facet-of-the-american-diet-2/#.YJ7o-GZKixs).
-This is a quick read that gives you a sense of how ubiquitious CORN is in the average American diet and WHY (ie how it got so cheap).
-Despite its reviled beginnings, maybe corn is the now ultimate American food; it's certianly a good illustration of how attitudes about food can change.
-You can stop reading when you get about halfway through and the author starts talking about organic food, as then the article become less a succinct history and more of a complaint that industrial organic agriculture is so far from the original spirit of organic agriculture (true enough, but not relevant to corn).
+- Michael Pollan, _Omnivore's Dilemma_, (Chap.
+2: The Farm), 32--56.
+The point of this reading (it's the fastest read for today) is to get a sense of the commoditization of corn and why it's so cheap now.
+And to compare the meaning of corn as discussed in the other readings with how it's portrayed in this chapter.

 #### Noteworthy
 - Erick Castellanos and Sarah Bergstresser, "The Mexican and Transnational Lives of Corn: Technological, Political, Edible Object", in _Edible Identities_ (ed.
 Broulotte and Di Giovine), Taylor & Francis (2016), 201--216.

 {% include alert.html class='warning' title='Reading Quiz' text="
 This quiz covers early food consumption in early America, how food and personal/community/national identity were intertwined (as we see in attitudes about corn) and how meanings of food can be utterly transformed over time.
+It will also ask you about the main points of the Pollan article, but nothing specific, so just read for the big picture.
 "%}